Setup a proxy server with Raspberry PI, Raspberry PI OS Lite and Squid

-Following Wikipedia description, “a proxy server is a server (a computer system or an application) that acts as an intermediary for requests from clients seeking resources from other servers.
-A client connects to the proxy server, requesting some service, such as a file, connection, web page, or other resource available from a different server and the proxy server evaluates the request as a way to simplify and control its complexity“.
-A descriptive picture is also showed in the same page:
+Following Wikipedia’s description, “a proxy server is a server (a computer system or an application) that acts as an intermediary for requests from clients seeking resources from other servers.
+A client connects to the proxy server, requesting some service, such as a file, connection, web page, or other resource available from a different server.
+The proxy server evaluates the request as a way to simplify and control its complexity”.
+A descriptive picture is also shown on the same page:

 Wikipedia Proxy Concept

-• in Office context: to control internet traffic by blocking some websites or some keywords, to manage contact with external internet from a single point or to optimize internet bandwidth usage by caching pages at proxy level
+• Offices: to control internet traffic by blocking some websites or some keywords, to manage contact with external internet from a single point or to optimize internet bandwidth usage by caching pages at the proxy level

-• in Home context: for example to control family internet access to block dangerous websites for childrens
+• Home: for example, to control family internet access and block dangerous websites for kids

-• in Personal use context: for example to use an anonymous connection or to bypass network ISP blocks
+• Personal use: for example, to use an anonymous connection or to bypass network ISP blocks

-Once setup, proxy server can be configured in client machines both at web browser level (so that only the browser will use proxy) or at system level (in this case, all browsers and terminal commands will use proxy).
+Once setup, proxy servers can be configured in client machines both at the web browser level (so that only the browser will use your proxy) or at the system level (in this case, all browsers and terminal commands will use your proxy).

-In this tutorial we are going to setup a proxy server with Raspberry Pi Zero W, but this procedure applies also to newer Raspberry Pi models.
+In this tutorial, we are going to setup a proxy server with Raspberry Pi Zero 2 W, but this procedure applies also to newer Raspberry Pi models.

 What We Need